Sister Nancy: Career

 Born in Kingston, Jamaica, Russell was one of 15 siblings.
 Her elder brother, Robert, is better known as Brigadier Jerry, and by her mid-teens, she would occasionally perform on the Twelve Tribes of Israel soundsystem Jahlovemuzik sound system that she worked with, and worked for three years on the Stereophonic sound system with General Echo.
 Sister Nancy was born in a conservative household in Kingston.
 She was expected to perform conservative duties such as being an elder of the community and promote socially conservative values such as staying in the household, be drug-free, and family oriented.
 Early on, she rebelled against her traditional values and followed her brother Brigadier Jerry in DJing.
-She was repeatedly dissuaded from DJing and encouraged to pursue Christian music by her father.
-When she was a teenager, she got into Dancehall.
+She was repeatedly dissuaded from deejaying and encouraged to pursue Christian music by her father.
+When she was a teenager, she got into dancehall.
 She was the only girl to show up to dance.
 The family norms did not appeal to her and she ran away from home for months at a time.
-Nancy followed DJ Junior Chalice around Jamaica and in St. Thomas was given a chance by him to DJ.
+Russell followed DJ Junior Chalice around Jamaica and in St. Thomas was given a chance by him to deejay.
 She is quoted from an interview as saying, "Me never nervous again after that.
 That was 15.
 When I was 16 I say, 'Alright, I go step up me thing.'"

 In 1980, producer Winston Riley was the first to take her into the studio, resulting in her first single, "Papa Dean" for his Techniques label.
-Russell-Myers went on to perform at Reggae Sunsplash, making her the first female deejay ever to perform there, and she is also the first female Jamaican deejay to tour internationally.
+Russell went on to perform at Reggae Sunsplash, making her the first female deejay ever to perform there, and she is also the first female Jamaican deejay to tour internationally.
 She had further success with singles such as "One Two", "Money Can't Buy Me Love", "Transport Connection" and "Bam Bam".
 Her debut album, One Two was released in 1982.
-She went on to work with producer Henry "Junjo" Lawes, recording "A No Any Man Can Test Sister Nancy", "Bang Belly", and a collaboration with Yellowman, "Jah Mek Us Fe A Purpose".
+She went on to work with producer Henry "Junjo" Lawes, recording "A No Any Man Can Test Sister Nancy", "Bang Belly", and a collaboration with Yellowman, "Jah Mek Us Fe a Purpose".
 She continued to appear live, sometimes on Jahlove Music with her brother.
 The sound system toured internationally, with both Sister Nancy and Brigadier Jerry making their debut UK performances at the Brixton Town Hall, London in 1982.

 Despite his first album being released after hers, Sister Nancy claims her brother as her main inspiration and supporter.
 His stage presence and voice projection have clearly influenced Sister Nancy's work and career.
 Aspects of his rolling vocal pattern, sing jay style, expressive performances, and culturally conscious lyrics are found in much of Sister Nancy's music.
 Much like her brother, she also focuses on cultural issues and has a spiritual tone as well in many of her tracks.
 Unlike his sister however, Brigadier Jerry was never really able to capture his exceptional live performances on a recorded track that was on par.
 Today he still puts out the occasional single and tours somewhat regularly.